Philippines accuses China of firing water cannons at its ships in South China Sea – KION546

 China calls the shoal Renai Reef.

+“China coast guard implemented the necessary controls in accordance with the law and prevented the Philippine vessels carrying the illegal construction materials.
+We urge the Philippine side to immediately stop its infringing activities in that maritime area,” Gan Yu said according to the statement.

+Gan Yu reasserted Chinese territorial claim on the islands and the South China Sea, vowing to continue its law-enforcement activity within the region.

-The US State Department voiced its support for the Philippines and called on China to respect the freedom of navigation. “(China) has no lawful claim to the maritime area around Second Thomas Shoal,” it said in a statement published on Saturday.
+The US State Department, meanwhile, voiced its support for the Philippines and called on China to respect the freedom of navigation. “(China) has no lawful claim to the maritime area around Second Thomas Shoal,” it said in a statement published on Saturday.

 One of the world’s most contested regions